 The fine print: You have until midnight CST on Thursday, January 5th, to leave your comment for a chance to win.
 I will notify the winner by email on Friday; the winner must reply within 7 days with a valid mailing address or I will randomly select another winner.
 Good luck, and Happy New Year to all!

-Update: Congratulations to Shelley of Rosewater and Thyme for winning the giveaway!
+Update: Congratulations to Shelley for winning the giveaway!
 Thank you to all who entered—I loved reading every single comment!